ptbravoplatoon/assessment-4/README.md

 - `/categories/:category_id/posts/:post_id/delete`: A page with a form to update a specific post, with current values filled in already.
 Also include the ability to delete the specific post here.

 NOTE: For creating, updating, or deleting data... all actions should automatically redirect to another appropriate page, if successful, or display an error message if unsuccessful.

-You do not need to style your pages (as Craigslist really doesn't make an effort to), but you should still have a nice basic visual presentation.
-You can earn a small bonus if you choose to add in some nice CSS styling to your front-end.